 Through the Explore Kentucky History app, visitors can experience the people and places of Kentucky with connections to the 16th president in person and online.
 Based on the Kentucky Historical Marker Program, the app connects Kentucky communities by combining historical markers, related items in the KHS collections and user-submitted images and stories into mapped points of interest.
 Related historical markers across the Commonwealth are then grouped together into tours.

 Abraham Lincoln invoked the phrase “A house divided against itself cannot stand.”
 The phrase referred to his belief that the nation could not survive without a solution to the question of slavery.
 Yet the Kentucky-born Lincoln might just as well have been talking about his in-laws.
 His wife Mary Todd had been born into a slaveholding household in Lexington.
 Of her thirteen siblings, eight of them were Confederate sympathizers.
 In addition to viewing the exhibit online above, educational institutions in Kentucky may borrow the traveling panel exhibit for one to two month periods.
-For information please click here General Info- Traveling exhibit
+For information please click here General Info & Application for Traveling Exhibit

 WALKING TOUR OF DOWNTOWN: "Lincoln's Lexington "

 Download the Walking Tour brochure here or pick up a copy at the Mary Todd Lincoln House!
 The tour includes locations relevant to Lincoln family history, Lexington history and African American history.
 Approximately 2.5 miles.